 What has been constant throughout the history of Surrender is the creativity, diligence and volunteerism this retreat exemplifies.
 Many hours of planning, putting together registration packs, providing meals and a program to help enhance an addicts spiritual journey through the steps of Narcotics Anonymous.
 An event truly dedicated to carrying the message of hope and recovery; not just by word and fellowship, but by presence in nature and the natural beauty of a world uncluttered with traffic and shopping centers; just the trees, the sky and whatever you want to call your Higher Power.......OH What a Feeling!!!

-Thirty one years and we still "KEEP COMING BACK."
+Thirty five years and we still "KEEP COMING BACK."
 So, if you want to help the still suffering addict by carrying the message of hope and recovery from active addiction; get involved and be a part of this Spiritual Retreat called "SURRENDER IN THE MOUNTAINS".
 You will never be able to put a value on your return; it will be too great to fathom, I know!